Clarkson’s Farm third season is confirmedFeb 20 | 2 min read

 The Grand Tour trio are back, and this time they’re casting an eye across the English Channel to delve into the bizarre world of French motoring.

-After their first ‘Lochdown’ special took Jeremy Clarkson, Richard Hammond and James May to the highlands of Scotland, their latest episode sees them stay in the UK to examine how the French attitudes towards life are reflected in their cars, their driving habits and in the rules of the road.
+After their first ‘Lochdown’ special took Jeremy Clarkson, Richard Hammond and James May to the highlands of Scotland, their latest episode sees them stay in the UK to examine how French attitudes towards life are reflected in their cars, driving habits and rules of the road.

 In the hour-long special, The Grand Tour Presents: Carnage A Trois, the three seek to answer several burning questions: Why are French cars so weird?
 Why don’t French drivers look after their motors?
 And why is French pop music so rubbish?

 On the way they uncover fascinating French laws, race the hottest hatchbacks the country has to offer and imagine how a Renault Megane ad might have looked in the hands of an avant-garde director.

 Travel restrictions due to the Coronavirus pandemic prevented the Grand Tour crew from filming outside the UK, and so Carnage A Trois was filmed in England and Wales, from the Black Mountains of the Welsh border to the White Cliffs of Dover.

 Is there a trailer?

 Oh yes.
 Get a taste of Carnage A Trois by watching the trailer below.